theluthor/BE4k/README.md

 5. GVE services:
     - Create a simple preliminary BoM
     - Customer Engagement - schedule an engineer to attend a call on named date and time

+###### Instructions for the User ######
+1. add the Bot on Cisco Spark to one of the rooms where you wish to have the conversation:  BE4K@sparkbot.io 1.1 In case it is a 1:1 room feel free talking to the Bot 1.2 In case you are not alone with the Bot, you will need to address the Bot every time you are asking it something.
+It         is shy...
+Use @BE4K to address the Bot.
+    2. Start the conversation, have a small talk, ask the Bot how it is feeling...
+When you are ready, use "help" to see            what it can do.